 Course-specific Class Guides help faculty introduce their students to discipline-based research databases, print resources and authoritative websites relevant to class needs and assignments.
 Partnering with a subject librarian, the faculty member can tailor resource lists for specific projects or assignments, and also arrange for the librarian to deliver in-class instruction sessions and work individually with students needing research assistance.

 To initiate a collaboration or to learn more about course-specific Class Guides, contact your subject librarian, or Susan Vega Garcia, Head of Instruction.

 In-class course-related instruction sessions without a web component are also offered by subject librarians.
 These sessions focus on introducing students to both print and online discipline-based research materials relevant to their class or discipline, and learning the best means to gather and evaluate information from them.
 Depending on availability, the sessions may allow students to have hands-on practice with the databases and resources being introduced.

 To arrange for an in-class course-related instruction session, faculty should contact the subject librarian in their area at least two weeks prior to the date the instruction is desired.

 The Library's Reserve Processing staff work with hundreds of faculty and courses each semester, and place faculty course reserve lists online in the e-Library.
 The vast majority of course reserve material is available full-text online via course reserve lists.

 Faculty wanting to place items on reserve for their courses can submit requests via online forms found on the Reserve web pages or come in person to meet with Reserve Processing staff in Room 140, Parks Library.
-In the near future, "Getting Started with Research" and course-specific Class Guides will be linked with course reserve lists as well.
+Library research and class guides are linked with course reserve lists as well.

 The Instruction Department is strengthening the Library's distance learning outreach by consolidating information relevant to ISU students and faculty in DL courses in one easy to access place.